isomerpages/moe-telokuraupri/_experience/CAIT/English Fiesta.md

 <p><strong><u>Programme Highlights</u></strong>
 </p>
 <p><strong>School-Wide Opening Parade</strong>
-<br>The week will begin with a <em>Book Character Costume Parade</em>, where
+<br>The week begins with a <em>Book Character Costume Parade</em>, where students
-students and teachers would be dressed as their favourite literary characters.
+and teachers are dressed as their favourite literary characters.
 This fun-filled launch aims to spark excitement and set the tone for a week of literary adventures.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/el_fiesta_01.jpg">
 </div>